 Even though Original Medicare has coverage for a wide range of medical services, some estimates say that it only pays about half of the medical costs over an average beneficiary’s lifetime.
-That’s why thousands of Medicare recipients turn to Medicare supplement plan G.
+That’s why thousands of Medicare recipients turn to Medicare supplement plan G for 2018.

 What is Medigap Plan G?